moliz/moliz.xmof/org.modelexecution.fuml/model/readme.txt

-4. Fix relative path issue: search for "model/fUML.ecore" in fUML.ecore and replace it with "" The output, fUML.ecore, should be a cleaned version of fUML_original.ecore Open the fuml.genmodel to check whether it shows no errorMPwbNB23
+4. Fix relative path issue: search for "model/fUML.ecore" in fUML.ecore and replace it with "" The output, fUML.ecore, should be a cleaned version of fUML_original.ecore Open the fuml.genmodel to check whether it shows no error

 4. Generate the code using the fuml.genmodel